field-matters/field-matters.github.io/README.md

 [`esneminova@edu.hse.ru`](mailto:esneminova@edu.hse.ru))

 is a student-researcher at HSE University.
 Her research interests are in approaches to automatic speech, especially field speech, processing, as well as evaluating the quality of this processing.

-**Alena  Fenogenova** (SberDevices)
-is NLP Prototyping & Research Team Lead, Department of Experimental ML at SberDevices.

-**Vladislav Mikhailov** (SberDevices, HSE) is an R&D NLP Engineer in the Department of Experimental ML at SberDevices and works as an invited lecturer in Big Data and IR School (HSE)

 ## Paper submission
 We invite both archival and non-archival submissions.